laveshaparker/CS4740/PA2/submission/README.txt

 Please note that our code requires Python 3.4., nltk, and numpy to run.

-We have already modified our 'evaluation.py' script to be compatible with Python 3.4.
+We have also modified and included our 'evaluation.py' script to be compatible with Python 3.4.